tweepy/tweepy/docs/api.rst

                        ``city``.
    :param max_results: A hint as to the maximum number of results to return.
                        This is only a guideline, which may not be adhered to.

-.. method:: API.geo_id(id)

-   Given *id* of a place, provide more details about that place.

-   :param id: Valid Twitter ID of a location.

 Utility methods